youseounghun/scm_smartMobile/plugins/com.simonmacdonald.telephonenumber/README.md

 # TelephoneNumber plugin for Phonegap #

-The telephone number plugin allows you to retreive the devices phone numberfrom your PhoneGap application.
+The telephone number plugin allows you to retrieve the devices phone numberfrom your PhoneGap application.

 ## Adding the Plugin to your project ##